JamesKirchenwiitz/Enhanced_Detection_Relocation/README.md

 5. Pick correction & propagation — Automated arrival-time picks are often unreliable, so this step corrects picks on template events and propagates accurate timing to every matched event using waveform cross-correlation.

 6. Preliminary absolute location — Compute an initial location for every newly detected event using the corrected picks and a 1-D velocity model for your region.

-Double-difference relocation (HypoDD) — Refine all hypocenters together, using both catalog timing and cross-correlation-derived differential times, to dramatically sharpen the relative positions of nearby events.
+7. Double-difference relocation (HypoDD) — Refine all hypocenters together, using both catalog timing and cross-correlation-derived differential times, to dramatically sharpen the relative positions of nearby events.

-7. Fault geometry analysis — Fit the relocated hypocenters to planar fault structures using RANSAC regression, which is robust to the vertical scatter/noise common in relocated depth estimates.
+8. Fault geometry analysis: Can fit the relocated hypocenters to planar fault structures using RANSAC regression, which is robust to the vertical scatter/noise common in relocated depth estimates.

-A single-template and a multi-template ("mults") mode are both included — the latter lets you combine and relocate several nearby template families relative to one another, which is useful for resolving fault segments that individual templates alone can't distinguish.
+A single-template and a multi-template ("mults") mode are both included.
+The latter lets you combine and relocate several nearby template families relative to one another, which is useful for resolving fault segments that individual templates alone can't distinguish.

 ## Workflow Summary of Steps:
 ![Flow Chart](https://github.com/JamesKirchenwiitz/Detection-and-Relocation-Workflow/blob/main/workflow.png)

-###Applying This to Your Own Data
+### Applying This to Your Own Data

 To run this workflow on a different region, you'll generally need to supply: